A Kiss in a Taxi: Plot

 Bebe Daniels plays Ginette A waitress at Pierre's Café.
-She is in love with a poor artist named Lucien despite Lucien’s father's disapproval of their relationship, and rejects the affection of all other men.
+She is in love with a poor artist named Lucien despite Lucien's father's disapproval of their relationship, and rejects the affection of all other men.
 Whenever another man tries to kiss her she begins angrily breaking glassware.
 Patrons of the café find this behavior very amusing.
 A patron of the café named Leon Lambert decides to make an attempt to kiss Ginette.
 Later in the film Leon Lambert and "a gay lady" are traveling through town by taxi when they decide to stop at a florists shop.
 At the same time Ginette, in an attempt to get away from her irate employer, runs down the street and into the waiting taxi.
 Leon returns to the taxi and offers a bouquet of flowers to Ginette.
 With the taxi leaving the florist Leon attempts to force a kiss on Ginnette.
 In response Ginette strikes Leon in the face.
-This commotion causes the cab driver to lose control of the taxi and crash through the front window of the café.
+This commotion causes the cab driver to lose control of uthe taxi and crash through the front window of the café.
 Leon Lambert offers to buy the café for Ginette, expecting her gratitude.
 He accidentally uses the card of Maraval, a treasurer for the Artists' Society.
 To get out of the situation Leon poses as Ginettes father and with the help of his friend Henri attempts to make Maravel pursue Ginette as a lover.
 After all complications are resolved Ginette and Lucien finally reunite and are able to be together.